 In 1806 Count István Marczibányi donated the restored building to the Hospitaller Order.
 At the entrance a stone board was placed with the inscription “For the Uncared for Patients 1806”.

 Unfortunately in the 1970s, in order to give more room to the hospital, they demolished a part of the Veli Bej Bath.
 The new hospital building almost completely surrounds the Turkish bath.
 From 1980 the Veli Bej was not used for 10 years.

 As part of the 2004 plans, the full renovation of the Veli Bej was completed.
-The Bath serves for partly medicinal and partly wellness purposes, therefore all of the medicinal unit and their backgrounds have been renewed.
+The Bath serves partly medicinal and partly wellness purposes, therefore, all of the medicinal units and their backgrounds have been renewed.

 The renovation started out slow, as the archeologists of the Budapest History Museum filled the building and kept finding things.
 They found the 400 years old, never before examined building’s elements, such as: the original floors, painted plasters, plumbing and sewer systems and the well supplying the bath.
 They found a medieval burial site, pots, millstones and last but not least, water, water, water…

 The excavation revealed a good portion of the bath’s former weight, and the stone wall that has aged over the centuries.

 - The bath is coed.
 You must wear swimwear.

 - The prices are cheaper during the mornings and weekdays.

 - The price of the ticket does not cover massage.

 - People under the age of 14 cannot use the thermal bath.